 Power sector benchmarks

-Fossil-fuel phase-out: gas and coal
+Fossil fuel phase out: gas and coal

-While IAMs are critical modelling frameworks for assessing economy-wide mitigation measures, they include through their structure, assumptions, and underlying methodologies built-in inertia to large system changes (as opposed to marginal changes).
+While IAMs are critical modelling frameworks for assessing economy-wide mitigation measures, through their structure, they include assumptions and underlying methodologies built-in inertia to large system changes (as opposed to marginal changes).
 Such pathways in many cases can exhibit long tails (residual amounts) of technologies that are in the process of being phased out in high-mitigation scenarios, which is arguably primarily due to the frameworks used to model such pathways.
 Indeed, sector-based bottom-up models with explicit unit-level representation see full and complete phaseouts in high mitigation scenarios.
 Thus, we opt for using a definition of “phase-out” which is more in line with the characteristics of electricity systems than an “absolute zero” from models’ results.